techouse/qs/README.md

 ]);
 ```

-**QS** allows you to create nested `Map`s within your query strings, by surrounding the name of sub-keys with
+[decode] allows you to create nested [Map]s within your query strings, by surrounding the name of sub-keys with
 square brackets `[]`.
 For example, the string `'foo[bar]=baz'` converts to:

 ```dart